RV Mattress Topper: The Easy Solution For Your Uncomfortable RV Bed!

 Or, find a friend with a dumpster where you can dump it.

-Or, if your campground has plenty of dumpster room, dump it there.
+If your campground has plenty of dumpster room, leave it there.

 But if it isn't brand-new, good luck with that.